DavidSamuelssonNI/Veristand_python_demos/CustomDeviceExamlpes/README.md

 ## How to run

-Run the example by execute:
+Run the example by execute (tested on python 3.7):
 > py -3.7 .\customDeviceAddSignalExample.py

 ## Clarification